-This mid-winter trip in the snow was inspired by the Bob Graham Round, which I’d come across a few months ago.
+This mid-winter trip in the snow was inspired by the Bob Graham Round, walked over New Year 2020/21.
 The 70-mile Bob Graham Round is traditionally a fell running challenge around the Lake District, and it includes 42 fell summits.
 It’s supposed to be done in 24 hours, but I decided it looked like a nice walk.
 Why rush it?
 Especially as I cannot run more than a mile on the flat, let alone up a hill.

 And so I walked my own version of the Bob Graham Round during the winter of 2020/21.
 I changed the route slightly (OK, more than slightly) to avoid any ‘out and back’ summits that didn’t seem worth it, and because conditions were very cold with snow and ice.
 In the end, I summitted 21 peaks, so I’m calling this my Bob Graham Half Round.

 I wild camped in the snow every night of this trip.
 Throughout the walk I was totally self-sufficient, so I didn’t need to go in anywhere for safety reasons due to Covid-19.
 This meant setting off carrying 5 days worth of food and full winter gear.
 I’ve included my thoughts on the gear I used, and some advice on how to survive and stay comfortable camping in the snow.

 My route and gear